andyliu19851105/ielts-writing/Task1/04-11-2017-lost-certs.md

 Actually, for the certificate, there is a registration ID on it.
 I need use it to register as a valid student in the AWS practice course.
 If I fail to register next week, I may not be able to attend his training, thus missing out on this rare opportunity.

-Therefor, would you please re-generate a new digital certificate for me.
+Therefore, would you please re-generate a new digital certificate for me.
 And please send the new one to my working email: kerry.Johne@myob.com.
 I think it should not be hard on your side, but that's means a lot for me.

 I am looking forward to hearing from you and if you have any questions, please do not hesitate to contact me.